Omycron83/Notes/My first year of lifting.md

 - Leg curls
 - Standing calf raises

-and this is what I ran with for the first roughly 7-8 months.
-There, I
+and this is what I ran with for the first roughly 7-8 months (Also did some quick cardio, which ceased after ca. 4 months or so).
+There, I saw my first significant giant, which was pretty easy given that I started off very weak:
+- Bench: 30kg for reps
+- Deadlift: 50kg for reps
+- Leg Press (Cable, questionable depth): like 70kg
+- Pull Ups: ca. 44kg lifted in total
+-